top of page

 • Voting Policy;

-• WWAMI do not exercise voting rights with investees for the applicable shares, as per SRD II.
+• WWAMI may exercise voting rights either directly or via proxy through external Investment Managers.
 Voting rights policy is determined by the fund manager on a per fund basis and WWAMI will act according to policy as per the Prospectus of that fund.
-Current applicable fund prospectus mandates that the Investment Manager does not exercise voting rights.

 • Cooperation and communication with other shareholders, relevant stakeholders, and conducting dialogue with investee companies;

 • Current strategy does not facilitate communication with investees, other shareholders, or stakeholders.
-The current strategy is to invest in a large number of investment grade securities across multiple indices and communication at the investee level is deemed not feasible or beneficial to the fund/investor.
+The current strategy is to invest in a large number of blue-chip investees across multiple indices and communication at the investee level is deemed not feasible or beneficial to the fund/investor.
 If a change in current investment strategy is enacted, this policy will be reviewed.

 • WWAMI manages actual and potential conflicts of interest in relation to its engagement by: